isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-five-ashore-in-singapore-a-european-spy-film.md

 The main female lead went to Swedish-French model and actress Marika Green, who had recently gained fame for her role in Robert Bresson’s 1959 film, *Pickpocket*.[^23] With her shapely figure and requisite long legs, the actress was the perfect “Bond Girl”.
 All these performers were bilingual with the exception of Briton Terry Downes, whose lines had to be dubbed in French.

 <img style="width: 550px; height: 340px;" src="/images/Vol-14-issue-3/five-ashore-in-singapore/FiveAshore7.JPG">
 <div style="background-color: white;">The main female lead was played by Swedish-French model and actress Marika Green.
 With her blonde hair and shapely long legs, the actress was the perfect “Bond Girl”.
-French lobby card, 1967.
-Courtesy of Raphaël Millet.</i></div>
+French lobby card, 1967. <i>Courtesy of Raphaël Millet.</i></div>

 Several of the film’s key Asian supporting roles unfortunately followed in the tradition of “yellowface”, an early practice in the West (mostly on Broadway and in Hollywood) that saw Asian roles played by white actors.
 Hence, the mad scientist Ta Chouen was played by the Italian Andrea Aureli (credited by his Americanised stage name Andrew Ray); mama-san Tchin Saw by Trudy Connor; treacherous middleman Ten Sin, an improbable “Chinese” wearing a cap that resembles more a Muslim *songkok*, and played by Italian actor Jessy Greek (whose real name was Enzo Musumeci Greco); and odd-job man Kafir played by William Brix.
 All either wore terrible make-up, or appeared sans make-up, which only exaggerates the stereotyping to the point where one wonders if the yellowfacing was deliberate.